ValleyBell/PC98VNResearch/mime/README.md

 - Scenario files (with `.DAT` extension) are LZSS compressed.
   The nametable is initializated with various different patterns, as with many other Japanese games on the PC-98. (see `LZSS_Decompress` function in the disassembly)
-- LZSS-compressed files can be decompressed using [wolfteam\_dec](https://github.com/ValleyBell/ExtractorsDecoders/blob/master/wolfteam_dec.c)
+- LZSS-compressed files can be decompressed using [lzss-tool](https://github.com/ValleyBell/ExtractorsDecoders/blob/master/lzss-tool.c) with parameters `-a c4,o4 -n p`
 - Save games (`Z100#.DAT`) are uncompressed.
 - Most strings in scenario files are terminated using the backslash/Yen character, byte 0x5C.
   ASCII strings are terminated with a single `5C` byte.
   Shift-JIS strings end with `5C 5C`, because each character is assumed to be 2 bytes.
 - The game's text rendering routine remaps certain codes to custom font glyphs.
   Among those are the JIS mirrors of capital ASCII letters (Shift-JIS codes 85 61..85 7A), making actual ASCII the only way of using capital letters.
   The table can be found under the label `CustomFontData` in the disassembly.
 The first word in each line indicates the access code of the font ROM that is redirected.
+  `210Dh` (16-bit word) → ROM access code `0D 21` → JIS `2D21` → Shift-JIS `8740`

 ## Game engine trivia